apache/incubator-heron/contrib/kafka9/vagrant/README.md

 ## Build

 A dedicated Docker image is used for building the dist.
-In order to build, please run
+In order to build, please run in a project root

 ```
-./build-heron.sh
+./build-ubuntu.sh
 ```

-The release packages and a sample topology will be packed to `heron-ubuntu` directory.
-If you have already built Heron dist, you may simply copy all the dist files to `heron-ubuntu` sub-dir in this directory.
+The release packages and a sample topology will be packed to `dist/ubuntu` directory.
+If you have already built Heron dist, you may simply copy all the dist files to `dist/ubuntu` sub-dir in the root directory.
-If you want to build only the example topologies, please set the following before running `build-heron` script:
+If you want to build only the example topologies, please set the following before running `build-ubuntu` script:

 ```
 export TOPOLOGY_ONLY="true"